PaperkraftMike/triptext/README.md

-# TextMe Application
+# TripText Application

-This is TextMe:
+This is TripText:

-Have you ever worried about texting and driving?
+Don't text and drive, let us do it for you!

-With TextMe, you can punch in your destination, and it will send that special someone a text when you arrive!
+With TripText, you punch in your destination, and it will send that special someone a text message when you're getting close!